Terms and conditionsThese terms and conditions should be read in conjunction with our Learner FAQs

 Revalidation training eligibility

-If a certificate is not renewed within three calendar months from the second anniversary date of issue, the learner will have to complete full workplace first aid training.
+If a certificate is not renewed within three calendar months from the second anniversary of date of issue, the learner will have to complete a Workplace First Aider course.
 This means that, in order to obtain a revalidation certificate, they must complete all parts of revalidation training within 2 years and 3 months of the date of the previous certificate.
-This includes completing the training session and handing in their completed self-directed learning module.
+This includes completing all components of their course.

-We need to sight the previous certificate for verification before, or on, the training session for learners who have not done their previous training with us.
+We need to sight the previous certificate for verification before, or on, the training session / practical session date for learners who have not completed their previous course with us.
 Scanned copies of previous certificates sent via email are acceptable.

 Revalidation certificates are not issued until all course requirements, including proof of eligibility, are met.

-If the Learner is unable to provide a valid previous certificate, they have the option of attending an additional session to enable them to complete a Full Workplace first aid course.
+If the learner is unable to provide a valid previous certificate, they have the option of attending an additional session to enable them to complete a Workplace First Aider course.
 An additional cost applies for the extra session.

-If Learners have any medical condition or physical limitations that may affect their ability to perform these tasks, they are advised to contact us prior to the training session to discuss this.
+The learner are expected to advise us of any limitations, that may affect their ability to perform these tasks, on the enrolment form.
+We invite learners to contact us prior to their session to discuss options.

 Before the training session